mcxraider/sph-timeline-project/Prompts.md

 # Prompt to generate tags for each article:
-Given the text of a news article below, identify and list the most relevant tags that categorize the main themes, topics, or entities mentioned in the article.
-Focus on extracting key aspects like notable events, people, locations, and any significant issues discussed.
+Task Description: Given the combined title and text of a news article below, focus on identifying the most relevant tags that categorize the main   topic, people, locations or entities mentioned in the article.
 Article:
 {Text}

 Generate Tags: